chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     ∀ ⲁ ∈ Σ: ⲁ ∈ S

 This Axiom states the intuitive notion that all Characters are Strings.
 This includes Empty Characters and Delimiter Characters.
-This Axiom, in conjunction with Definition 1.1.1, immediately populates the set of all Strings with an uncountably infinite domain of objects (See Theorem 1.1.1 for an informal proof of this fact) consisting of every possible combination of Characters from the Alphabet.
+This Axiom, in conjunction with Definition 1.1.1, immediately populates the set of all Strings **S** with an uncountably infinite domain of objects (See Theorem 1.1.1 for an informal proof of this fact) consisting of every possible combination of Characters from the Alphabet.
+In other words, Axiom C.1 in conjunction with Definition 1.1.1 ensure the domain is non-Empty.

 **Example** Let *s = 𝔞𝔟𝔠* and *t = 𝔡𝔢𝔣*.
 The concatenation of these two Strings *st* is written,